What to Know About Antihistamines for Cats

 Food allergies in cats are treated by avoiding the foods and ingredients that give your cat a reaction.
 Because food allergies can differ between cats, it’s essential that you work with your veterinarian to come up with a plan to eliminate these ingredients from your cat’s diet.
 Your veterinarian can prescribe you a specific food or help you choose one that is right for your cat.

 Finally, if seasonal allergies affect your cat, your veterinarian may prescribe or recommend anti-itch sprays, creams, or fatty acid supplements.
-You may also need to provide your cat with extra at-home care in the form of baths or wiping off their paws to help them avoid allergens.
+You may also need to provide your cat with extra at-home care in the form of baths or wiping off their paws to decrease allergens.

 Lastly, for allergy flare-ups that come back, pet-friendly antihistamines for cat allergies may be used.